-11KBW’s licensing offer has been strengthened by the arrival of sector leader Philip Kolvin QC from Cornerstone Barristers.
+11KBW’s licensing offer has been strengthened by the arrival of sector leader Philip Kolvin KC from Cornerstone Barristers.
 It is pleased to be able to offer expertise in practice areas going well beyond traditional licensing fields, and at all levels from licensing sub-committees to the Supreme and European Court, including administrative tribunals.

 Alcohol and entertainment